Wearing a mask wears you out. Faking it is fatiguing. The most exhausting activity is pretending to be what you know you aren’t. —Rick Warren

 I love that the VC team created these masks first for frontline workers at Cedars -Sinai Medical Center, in Los Angeles before offering them to the public!

-The black and white floral and waffle knit patterns are now sold out, but they still have other patterns!
+The black and white floral and waffle knit patterns are under Mask Design 2 on their website along with other patterns!

 View this post on Instagram

 Our vision was to create a mask that provided essential protection, while uplifting and empowering the wearer.
 As we continue production, we are reminded daily of what these masks represent.
 We are working hard to get these masks out to you as soon as possible.
 Thank you for your patience 🖤 #vivianchan #loveprotects . . . #reusablemask #ppe #coronavirus #aid #laprotects #smallbusinesses #supportlocal #supportsmall #madeinla